designstem/projects/geometry/index.md

 ## Who Discovered the Icosahedron?

-It has been suggested that the regular icosahedron is the first example of a geometrical object that was the free creation of human thought, not the result of observations in nature.
+It has been suggested that the regular icosahedron is the first example of a geometrical object that was the free creation of human thought, not the result of observations in nature...

-WHY?
-HOW?

 </section>